SumUpAnalytics/nucleus-sdk/README.md

 The documentation on all available APIs can be found in swagger/sdk/README.md and swagger/sdk/docs after Swagger Code Generator has been run.

-A Guideline for Calibration is available in examples/
+A Guideline for Calibration is available in examples/ directory: [a relative link]examples/Guidelines%20for%20Calibrating%20Nucleus%20APIs.pdf

 ## Example using Nucleus APIs
 1. Go to the examples directory `cd examples`